TEAMPACCC

 -

-MUSICA (spectral element dynamical core, variable resolution grid) is nudged to reanalysis meteorology for air quality applications (Schwantes et al., 2022).
+MUSICA Version 0 (spectral element dynamical core, variable resolution grid) is nudged to reanalysis meteorology for air quality applications (Schwantes et al., 2022).
 We are currently using the standard configuration with 1 degree horizontal resolution globally with two-way nesting to 14km over the contiguous United States.
 [Tao-ma]

 -

-CESM2-CAM6 is the standard "out-of-the-box" CESM2 configuration (Danabasoglu et al., 2020), featuring the "low-top" CAM6 atmosphere with a simple online aerosol scheme driven by offline oxidants (generated by WACCM6), coupled to ocean and sea ice models.
+CESM2(CAM6) is the standard "out-of-the-box" CESM configuration (Danabasoglu et al., 2020), featuring the "low-top" CAM6 atmosphere with a simple online aerosol scheme driven by offline oxidants (generated by WACCM6), coupled to ocean and sea ice models.
 [Steph]

 -

-CAM-Chem includes fully interactive tropospheric chemistry within the CAM6 atmosphere (Emmons et al., 2020).
+CAM-chem includes fully interactive tropospheric chemistry within the CAM6 atmosphere (Emmons et al., 2020).
 CAM-Chem is used for simulations of global tropospheric composition.
 The standard (default) configuration is with the MOZART-T1 chemical mechanism, along with a volatility basis set (VBS) parameterization for the formation of secondary organic aerosols (SOA) (Tilmes et al., 2019).
 We are prescribing sea surface temperature and sea ice at present day to conduct model simulations to investigate the OH and methane lifetime responses to climate warming.
 [Qindan]

 -